trainingkim/trainingkim/README.md

-This is the practice space of training kim.
+✨This is the practice space of training kim✨